-Inducible Caspase under transient transgenic conditions
+Inducible caspase under transient transgenic conditions

 Tamoxifen is usually dissolved in ethanol (EtOH) and used in zebrafish at concentrations of 5 μM (Mosimann et al., 2011).
-In order to address whether EtOH or Tamoxifen-treatment alone induces cell death, zebrafish embryos were incubated in these solutions for ten hours starting at 24 hpf using staurosporine as positive control (Fig. S1A).
-Acridine Orange (AO) staining detected a seven-fold increase in the number of dead cells upon staurosporine treatment while neither EtOH nor Tamoxifen incubation resulted in elevated cell death compared to non-treated wild type embryos (Fig. S1B).
-Next, heterozygous Tg(her3:KalTA4) transgenic embryos with KalTA4 (a zebrafish optimized Gal4-variant) expression in cells of the ventral spinal cord were injected at the one-cell stage (Babaryka et al., 2009) with a 5xUAS:FyntagRFP-T-T2A-Caspase8ER^{T2}-expression vector coexpressing the membrane bound fluorescent protein FyntagRFP-T together with Caspase8ER^{T2} linked by a self-cleaving T2A-peptide (Kim et al., 2011).
-At 24 hpf these embryos showed transgene expression throughout the ventral spinal cord allowing for Acridine Orange (AO) staining for cell death analysis (Fig. S2A).
+In order to address whether EtOH or tamoxifen treatment alone induces cell death, zebrafish embryos were incubated in either EtOH alone or tamoxifen for 10 h starting at 24 hpf using staurosporine as positive control (Fig. S1A).
+Acridine Orange (AO) staining detected a sevenfold increase in the number of dead cells upon staurosporine treatment, whereas neither EtOH nor tamoxifen incubation resulted in elevated cell death compared with non-treated wild-type embryos (Fig. S1B).
+Next, heterozygous Tg(her3:KalTA4) transgenic embryos with KalTA4 (a zebrafish-optimized Gal4-variant) expression in cells of the ventral spinal cord were injected at the one-cell stage (Babaryka et al., 2009) with a 5×UAS:FyntagRFP-T-T2A-Caspase8ER^{T2} expression vector co-expressing the membrane-bound fluorescent protein FyntagRFP-T with Caspase8ER^{T2} linked by a self-cleaving T2A-peptide (Kim et al., 2011).
+At 24 hpf, these embryos showed transgene expression throughout the ventral spinal cord, allowing Acridine Orange (AO) staining for cell death analysis (Fig. S2A).

-Elevated levels of cell death in cells along the ventral spinal cord could be observed in EtOH-treated control specimens as indicated by AO staining (Fig. S2B 5th row), such elevation in cell death could not be found with FyntagRFP-T expression alone (Fig. S2B bottom row).
-Tamoxifen-incubation of inducible caspase expressing embryos starting at 24 hpf strongly increased cell death already after 4 hours (Fig. S2B 1st, 2nd row) reaching highest level at about 8 hours of incubation in Tamoxifen (Fig. S2B 4th row).
-Image recording of these cells using a confocal laser scanning microscope (CLSM) revealed that cell death strictly localized to FyntagRFP-T/Caspase8ER^{T2}-coexpressing cells (Fig. S3A) with 25.3% (±3.5% SD) of transgene expressing cells entering cell death already without Tamoxifen-treatment and clearly above background compared to 5xUAS:FyntagRFP-T expressing control cells.
-Importantly, cell death was significantly increased up to 89.1% (±11.5% SD) of all transgene expressing cells upon 8 hours of Tamoxifen-treatment (Fig. S3B).
-This shows that the activity of the Caspase8ER^{T2}-fusion protein is leaky under transient transgenic conditions, but that its acitivity can be strongly induced by Tamoxifentreatment resulting in cell death of the vast majority of all transgene-expressing cells within a time-window of 8 hours.
+Elevated levels of cell death in cells along the ventral spinal cord could be observed in EtOH-treated control specimens, as indicated by AO staining (Fig. S2B), such elevation in cell death could not be found with FyntagRFP-T expression alone (Fig. S2B).
+Incubation of inducible caspase-expressing embryos with tamoxifen starting at 24 hpf strongly increased cell death after only 4 h (Fig. S2B), reaching highest level at about 8 h of incubation in tamoxifen (Fig. S2B).
+Image recording of these cells using a confocal laser scanning microscope revealed that cell death strictly localized to FyntagRFP-T/Caspase8ER^{T2}-co-expressing cells (Fig. S3A), with 25.3±3.5% (s.d.) of transgene-expressing cells already entering cell death without tamoxifen treatment, which was clearly above background levels when compared with 5×UAS:FyntagRFP-Texpressing control cells.
+Importantly, cell death was significantly increased [up to 89.1±11.5 (s.d.)] in all transgene-expressing cells 8 h after initiation of tamoxifen treatment (Fig. S3B).
+This shows that the activity of the Caspase8ER^{T2}-fusion protein is leaky under transient transgenic conditions, but that its activity can be strongly induced by tamoxifen treatment, resulting in death of the vast majority of all transgene-expressing cells within a time-window of 8 h.

-To show that other than ventral spinal cord cells can be driven into apoptotic cell death (Fig. S4A) immunostainings against activated Caspase3 were performed in 5xUAS:FynVenus-T2A-Caspase8ER^{T2}-injected embryos expressing KalTA4 either in rhombomere 3 and 5 (Et(shhb:KAlTA4,UAS-E1b:mCherry)hzm6Et) (Fig. S4B) or in skeletal muscle (Et(shhb:KAlTA4,UAS-E1b:mCherry)hzm8Et) (Fig. S4C).
-Again while in EtOH-treated control fish elevated levels of apoptosis were detected (Fig. S4 upper rows) likely due to leakiness of Caspase8ER^{T2}-activity, apoptotic cell death was significantly induced upon 6 hours of Tamoxifen-treamtent (Fig. S4 lower rows).
+To show that other cells apart from ventral spinal cord cells can be driven into apoptotic cell death (Fig. S4A), immunostaining against activated Caspase 3 was performed in 5×UAS:FynVenus-T2A-Caspase8ER^{T2}-injected embryos expressing KalTA4 either in rhombomeres 3 and 5 [Et(shhb:KAlTA4,UAS-E1b:mCherry)

+hzm6Et] (Fig. S4B) or in skeletal muscle [Et(shhb:KAlTA4,UAS-E1b:mCherry)hzm8Et] (Fig. S4C).
+Again, although in EtOHtreated control fish elevated levels of apoptosis were detected (Fig. S4), likely due to the leakiness of Caspase8ER^{T2} activity, apoptotic cell death was significantly induced upon 6 h of tamoxifen treatment (Fig. S4).

-Establishment of stable transgenic PC- ATTAC[TM] fish
+Establishment of stable transgenic PC-ATTAC[TM] fish